thalamicseg/thomasdocker/README.md

 	fast, fully automated segmentation of thalamic nuclei from anatomical MRI.
 NeuroImage; 194:272-282 (2019)

 ## Contact
-Please contact Manoj Saranathan manojsar@email.arizona.edu in case you have any questions or difficulties in installation/running.
+Please contact Manoj Saranathan manojsar@email.arizona.edu in case you have any questions or difficulties in installation/running or to report bugs/issues.